 Content Writing

-Change the livestream heading to convey action.
-From "Today's Livestream" to "Watch now" or “Frost Fatales is Live!"
+Change the livestream heading convey action, change “Today’s Livestream” to “Watch Now!” or “Flame Fatales is Live!”

-Use the word “Request” instead of “Apply” to join the community.
-"Apply" sounds like there's a judging/criteria process.
-“Request” is a more friendly and approachable word
+Use the word “Request” instead of “Apply” to make joining the community feel more friendly and approachable

 Research Questions

-Will the security barriers requested by the stakeholders make it difficult to join the community?
+Will security barriers make it too difficult to join the community?

-Will it be easy for new users to learn how to participate?
+Will it be simple for new users to navigate to the volunteer page?

-Users understand the rules and apply for a server invite
+To understand the process and apply for a discord invite

-Users learn the difference between Flame, Frost, and special events
+Users understand difference between Flame, Frost, and Fright Fatale events

 UI Style